WeirdMidas/SkySceneAddon/README.md

 @unintellectual-hypothesis -- by hybrid swap, conf_mi_reclaim and some ZRAM diskzise
 @lululoid -- I am very grateful for the customize.sh functions that allowed me the ability to change lmkd during installation, because of that I will recommend its module in my repository as a way to help you and thank you indirectly
 @Iamlooper -- For the magisk MMT Reborn template.
 Thanks to the template, I was able to replace the old qti-mem-opt template and keep all the features without extra additions!
 Also now the cpu usage of the module has reduced by 2%, little but useful
-@OneB1ank -- Thanks to him for his third-party management module.
-I don't know how to thank him because I couldn't get in touch with him, so I hope he doesn't get mad at me and understands my use.
-I give him full credit to the point that I recommend his module in my repository
-@FreezeTeam Project -- Thanks to them for Cirno.
-The second additional third-party in my module, I really appreciate it and as a way of rewarding it follows the same dynamic as the others